Systems Software Engineer

 C# in professional software development

-When I moved into company work, C# became the main day-job language for several years.
+When I moved into company work, I started on the C++ side and gradually transitioned into C#, which became my main day-job language for several years.
 That period was focused on industrial software and reinforced the same preference for explicit systems, just in a more application-facing environment.
+The C# code interfaced with C++ algorithms, and I helped build the binding layer before later moving further into the application layer.

 2023-present